 Looking back, I don’t know why we never had Indian (or Chinese or Japanese) growing up.
 If I had to guess, it is probably because we usually had Tex Mex or Mexican when we wanted something flavorful or spicy.

 That all changed in college.
 I met my then-boyfriend (now husband), and he had done a semester abroad in Nepal during college.
 For him, Indian was its own food group right up there with pizza and Mexican.
 And Sunday night Indian dinners became our ritual.
-He was vegetarian and loved Aloo Gobi, and I found that I loved a good chicken thigh curry.
+He was vegetarian and loved aloo gobi and chana masala, and I found that I loved a good chicken thigh curry.
 There was always a helping of dal, the ubiquitous spiced Indian lentil dish, for both of us.

 This crock pot curry chicken with lentils recipe pays homage to those Sunday night dinners during collage.
 However, since I don’t always love to spend my days in the kitchen, we use the slow cooker method which makes the chicken really tender and completely infuses the flavor into the curried lentils.